Sustainable Palm Oil Progress Report published

 Good progress but more to do

-The report shows that, by the end of 2014, all of the palm oil directly sourced for our foods business in Europe will be traceable to certified plantations and we can now demonstrate traceability to a consumer product.
+The report shows that, by the end of 2014, all of the palm oil directly sourced for our foods and refreshment business in Europe will be traceable to certified plantations and we can now demonstrate traceability to a consumer product.
 This achievement is all the more significant as we were told this was impossible five years ago.

 We have also made good inroads towards traceable and certified palm oil for our Australian and Brazilian markets, both of which are small yet important advances.

 Overall, we can now report that 58% of the palm oil in our supply chain is traceable to known mills.
 While this is good progress, we recognise that we need to do more to accelerate our efforts and reach 100% traceability.

 To make progress on traceability, we started using the Known Sources reporting platform, asking our suppliers to trace the palm oil we buy back to identified palm oil mills.
 As a result, we now have visibility of approximately 1,800 crude palm oil mills, which we estimate to be around tw-thirds of the total number in the entire oil palm sector.

 Knowing where our palm oil originates from is an important pre-requisite for understanding the changes we need to make to transform our supply chain.

 As Dhaval Buch, Chief Procurement Officer, says: “The palm oil supply chain is very complex and at the same time, opaque.
 This journey to drive traceability and transformation is not an easy one.
 However, our progress has reinforced our determination to bring the rest of the palm oil industry on board to collectively commit to a more transparent and sustainably supply chain.”

 Opportunities, challenges and lessons learned